jonathanvdc/flame-llvm/stdlib/README.md

 Here are some ground rules:

-  * Code should be kept simple and straightforward.
+  * Code should be kept straightforward and concise.
   * Try to keep individual libraries lean and minimize their dependencies.
     * This reduces the coupling between standard library classes and, consequently, the number of classes required at run-time.
 The result is a smaller executable.
     * As a special instance of this rule: don't define non-essential classes such as `Console` and `HashSet<T>` in `corlib`.
 Put them in `system-console` and `system-collections`, respectively.